usnistgov/FIPS201/_FIPS201/authentication.md

 implement on-card fingerprint one-to-one comparisons, it SHALL be implemented as defined in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73) and
 [[SP 800-76]](../_Appendix/references.md#ref-SP-800-76).

-Some of the characteristics of OCC-AUTH are as follows:
+Some of the characteristics of OCC authentication are as follows:

 - Highly resistant to credential forgery.
 - Strong resistance to use of unaltered card by non-owner.